changeworld/azure-docs.pl-pl/articles/azure-maps/map-add-pin.md

 ---
-title: Dodaj warstwę symboli do Azure Maps | Microsoft Docs
+title: Add a Symbol layer to Azure Maps | Microsoft Docs
-description: Jak dodać symbole do Azure Maps Web SDK.
+description: How to add symbols to the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 07/29/2019